jierdin/sprout/operating-agreement.md

 ###### Section 13.06 - Amendments:

-This Agreement may not be amended except in writing by the majority vote of all Percentage Interests owned by Members associated with each Series.
-Any amendment changing the Percentage Interest needed under this Section 13.06 to amend this Agreement requires the majority vote of the Members.
+This Agreement may not be amended except via a Critical Vote, including any changes to the % needed to pass a Critical Vote.

 ###### Section 13.07 - Execution of Additional Instruments: